brandonkramer/wordpress-plugin-boilerplate/README.md

 │   │   ├── Plugin.php           # Plugin data which are used through the plugin
 │   │   ├── Requirements.php     # Defines the requirements that are needed to run this plugin.
 │   │   ├── Setup.php            # Plugin setup hooks (activation, deactivation, uninstall)
-│   ├── Common                   # Utilities & helpers shared in the whole plugin application
+│   ├── Common                   # Utilities & helpers shared in the whole plugin
 │   │   ├── Abstracts            # Here you can add abstract classes to extend your php classes │   │   │   ├── Base.php         # A base class which all classes extends to load in default methods, currently the plugin data is only being injected
 │   │   ├── Traits               # Here you can add handy traits to extend your php classes